BatsResearch/taglets/README.md

 Place yourself in the repository's folder and execute scripts in the `scripts/` folder using sbatch.
 Note that before launching any script you should double-check that
 1. The path to your environment and files is correct.
 2. The port for accelerate is different for each job you run simultaneously
+3. Check the configuration file and change the `DATASET_DIR` accordingly